groupby/elements-logic/packages/@groupby/elements-sayt-driver-plugin/README.md

 * `AUTOCOMPLETE_ERROR`: Dispatched when an error has occurred during a Sayt request.
 * `SAYT_PRODUCTS_RESPONSE`: Dispatched when a search request has completed.
 Its payload is the result of the request and includes products that may have been transformed.
 * `SAYT_PRODUCTS_ERROR`: Dispatched when an error has occurred during a search request.
+* `BEACON_SEARCH`: Dispatched when a search is made sucessfully.
+Its payload contains the search results and the origin of the action that triggered the search.
+This can be listened to by built-in or custom trackers.

 [elements-events]: https://github.com/groupby/elements-events